Al-Jabalain Club

 Al-Jabalain Football Club (Arabic: نادي الجبلين, lit.
 Two Mountains Football Club) is a Saudi Arabian professional football club based in the city of Hail, in north-western Saudi Arabia, that competes in the Saudi First Division League, the second tier of the Saudi football league system.

 History

 Al-Jabalain have won the Saudi First Division once, in the 1979–80 season, and have finished as runners-up once, in the 1983–84 season.
 The club have spent three non-consecutive seasons in the Saudi Premier League, earning their first promotion during the 1979–80 season.
 They last played in the top division during the 1984–85 season.

-The club play their home games at the Prince Abdulaziz bin Musa'ed Sports City Stadium in Hail, sharing the stadium with city rivals Al-Tai, with whom they contest the Hail derby.
+The club play their home games at the Prince Abdulaziz bin Musaed Sports City Stadium in Hail, sharing the stadium with city rivals Al-Tai, with whom they contest the Hail derby.